Jon Gooch

-Jonathan Gooch (born 22 August 1984 in Hertfordshire, England), more commonly known by his stage names Feed Me and Spor, is a British drum and bass, dubstep and electro house producer and DJ.
+Jonathan Barry Gooch (born 22 August 1984 in Hertfordshire, England), more commonly known by his stage names Feed Me, Spor and seventh stitch, is a British drum and bass, dubstep and electro house producer and DJ.
 He is currently managed by Three Six Zero Group.

 Biography

 Jonathan Gooch first went by the name Spor when he started music production.
 After a successful partnership with Renegade Hardware and Barcode Recordings, and releases with Teebee's Subtitles Recordings, in 2006, Spor and long-term friend Chris Renegade launched Lifted Music and signed music from producers such as Apex, Evol Intent, Ewun and Phace.

 On 24 February 2010, Spor released his second double EP, Conquerors and Commoners, on the Lifted Music label.
 In an interview with K Magazine, he said the title was inspired from a quote by Harlan Ellison.
 The album was well received by drum and bass fans, with two of the tracks from the album ("Halogen" and "Kingdom") being played on Andy C's Nightlife 5 mix CD.
 Spor has since then been playing his music at clubs across the world under the Lifted Music guise.
 Gooch was also involved in a second side project called the "Seventh Stitch", which produced alternative IDM.
 Under this alias, he worked with another artist named Andrew Aker on a track entitled "Oceans".

 Gooch also has an electro house and dubstep project: Feed Me.
 A two-track EP titled "Raw Chicken" was released under deadmau5's label, mau5trap.
 Another track, "Mordez Moi" was released on Noisia's label Division alongside the group's original track "B.R.U.L.".
 He released a second EP under mau5trap on 25 December 2010, titled Feed Me's Big Adventure.
 It featured eight tracks, including both electro house and dubstep.
 His third EP of four tracks called To the Stars was released on 3 June 2011.
 He released another EP titled Feed Me's Escape From Electric Mountain on 6 February 2012.
 It features six tracks, with vocals from Hadouken! and Lindsay.

 On 20 August 2012, Gooch released a new single titled "Little Cat Steps".
 Soon after, it was revealed he was producing a full-length album.
 On 28 October, he released another single with folk band Crystal Fighters, titled "Love Is All I Got".
 The EP also features four remixes, including Gooch's "Matilda" remix.
 On 20 December, he stated on Twitter, "One more single and two B sides, then it's album and tour time."
-The tracks were posted on his SoundCloud, and were titled "Death by Robot", "Dial-Up" and "Gravel".
+The tracks were posted on his SoundCloud, and were titled "Death by Robot", "Dial-Up Days" and "Gravel".
 The Death by Robot EP was released on 16 January 2013.